fluencelabs/cli/docs/commands/README.md

-  --no-input                     Don't interactively ask for any input from the user --off-aqua-logs                Turns off logs from Console.print in aqua and from IPFS service --particle-id                  Print particle ids when running Fluence js-client --privKey=<value>              !WARNING! for debug purposes only.
+  --no-input                     Don't interactively ask for any input from the user --off-aqua-logs                Turns off logs from Console.print in aqua and from IPFS service --particle-id                  Print particle ids when running Fluence js-client --priv-key=<private-key>       !WARNING! for debug purposes only.
 Passing private keys through flags is unsecure --relay=<multiaddress>         Relay for Fluence js-client to connect to --tracing                      Compile aqua in tracing mode (for debugging purposes) --ttl=<milliseconds>           [default: 120000] Particle Time To Live since 'now'.
 After that, particle is expired